As of Nov. 2016, the following pieces are made available to R2lab users

 Here's the generic setup regarding the commercial phones available

-- however you need a private key to login; this is located in
+This is a convenience alias, that actually refers to a private key required to login; this one is located in

-inria_r2lab.tutorial@faraday:~$ macphone phone-status && echo OK phone is turned ON OK
+inria_r2lab.tutorial@faraday:~$ macphone2 phone-status && echo OK phone is turned ON OK

 Or more simply if you just want to login into the MAC box, you can do this